Bachelor’s Degree Curriculum

 - ENVS101 Environmental Science (3 credits)

-- a.
-Critical Thinking & Ethical Reasoning (6 credits)
+Critical Thinking & Ethical Reasoning — 6 credits

 - THEO220 Introduction to Christian Ethics (3 credits)